chaoxu/chaoxu.github.io/posts/2019-06-15-array-and-permutation.md

 Sometimes one might ask to physically apply the permutation to an array.
 That is, the $i$th position in the array contains the element in $\pi(i)$.
 This is helpful because it helps with cache locality: accessing consecutive elements would be in the same location.
 Although if the ordering of loops does not matter, there is no harm considering the functional view.

 Often, one is tasked to apply permutation to an array physically.
 It usually ask for $O(n)$ running time and $O(1)$ space.
 Unfortunately, there is no way to obtain this running time for all permutations.
-There are some permutations where this is impossible. [cite]
+There are some permutations where this is impossible.
+[A discussion can be found in cstheory](https://cstheory.stackexchange.com/questions/6711/complexity-of-applying-a-permutation-in-place).

 # Mix and match